-While you wait for a new season of Stranger Things, it’s best to pass the time by thinking of all the cool things going on behind the scenes of everyone's favorite sci-fi spectacle, filmed in Hawkins, IN (or Atlanta if you want to be a buzz kill).
+While you wait for a new season of Stranger Things, it’s best to pass the time by thinking of all the cool things going on behind the scenes of everyone's favorite sci-fi spectacle, filmed in Hawkins, IN (or Atlanta, if you want to get specific).
 Stories from the set of Stranger Things are just as fascinating as the show, and they give the audience a more in-depth look at what makes Stranger Things so compelling.

 At the onset of Stranger Things, the audience meets Steve, a typical '80s assh*le, complete with Ray Bans and a popped collar.
 The Duffer Brothers had initially planned to do away with Steve, but when they started getting to know actor Joe Keery, they rewrote the entire character.

 In an appearance on Beyond Stranger Things Matt Duffer explained, "Once we found Joe [Keery], Steve started to evolve a bit and became more charming and likeable to the point where when we were writing season one we realized we wanted to give him more of an arc."

 At the end of season one, the audience gets the full view of Eleven's mental power when she flips a van of goons being driven by the scientists at Hawkins Lab.
 It's an amazing scene and it cost a lot of money.
 According to the Duffer Brothers, they hadn't planned on the scene, and when they decided to do it, the line producer nixed the idea - but they convinced their money person and ended up spending some real cash.